ReproNim/reproschema/README.md

 - Collaborations: ABCD, Healthy Brain Network, LORIS/CONP
 - We used CEDAR templates as a starting point
 - Developed cleaner JSON-LD representation to represent:
-  - __Activity Sets__: Collections of activities performed by a participant
+  - __Protocols__: Collections of activities performed by a participant
   - __Activity__: Individual assessments
   - __Items__: Elements of individual assessments